Thinking about Renting a house in Portugal? Renters, in Portugal are facing a time finding a house due to market changes happening there recently.

 With new restrictions from the government around rental contracts, some have become reluctant to rent long term as they feel it could be very challenging to evict tenants if things go wrong.

-6. Golden Visa and Foreign Investment: Renting a house in Portugal
+6. Golden Visa and Foreign Investment

 The Golden Visa program and favorable tax policies for foreign investors have encouraged higher inflows of property purchases for investment and led to an increase in real estate prices, reducing rental availability at affordable levels to locals.